singularityhub/sregistry/docs/_docs/plugins/README.md

 and `CONTEXT_PROCESSORS` listed in the plugin `__init.py__` is merged into the project settings.

 More documentation will be added as the plugin interface is developed.
-For now, see plugins distrubuted with sregisty under `shub/plugins` for example code.
+For now, see plugins distributed with sregisty under `shub/plugins` for example code.

 Besides, if your plugin has any specific software requirements that are not currently available in the Docker image and **those requirements are compatible with the current software**, you can set a new build argument `ENABLE_{PLUGIN_NAME}` and add the corresponding installation commands in the `PLUGINS` section of the Dockerfile with the following format:
 ```bash